 The Indiana Department of Education has approved eLearning as a way to make up missed instruction on days when schools must close due to snow or other weather conditions.

 Because P-H-M has eLearning in place for that purpose, families can plan with confidence, knowing that winter weather won’t affect their summer plans.
-The last scheduled day of school—Wednesday, June 7— will not change.
-Click here to see the full 2016-2017 school year calendar.
+The last scheduled day of school is Tuesday, June 5, 2018 and will not change.
+Click here to see the full 2017-18 school year calendar.

 Another eLearning benefit: P-H-M students typically get out of school for the summer earlier than students in other area districts who make up their missed days at the end of the school year!